jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

   - Build indexes for the most commonly searched fields (PK indexed by default; indexing reduces write speed).
 - __Create physical design (software-specific instructions)__: Construct, roll out, and support.

+### Conceptual design

+### Logical design

+### Physical design

 ## Top-down vs. bottom-up

+### Unified Modeling Language

+UML is a graphical, higher-level language that precedes relational data modeling.
+UML is gradually replacing the Entity-Relationship (ER) model.
+UML is also used for software design.
+[See UML graphs](https://praveenthomasln.wordpress.com/tag/class-diagrams-in-uml/).

+- Classes: Name, attributes, primary key/methods; analogous to relations.
+- Associations: Capture relationships between objects of two classes; self-association is possible.
+Also note the multiplicity of associations: `1..1 is default; m..n; m..\*; 0..n; 0..\*`.
+- Association classes: Add attributes to an association, e.g. “Date” and “Decision” to the association “Applied”
+- Subclasses: Inherit attributes from super/parent class, but have own unique attributes and/or unique associations.
+- Superclasses are in/complete and disjoint/overlapping.
+- Composition: Objects in one class ‘belong’ to objects in another class; denoted with a solid diamond on the association, default multiplicity `1..1`.
+No PK needed!
+- Aggregation: Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
+PK required.

+UML can be translated into relations:

+- Classes become relations.
+- Associations become relations containing the keys from each class; and the key of this new relation depends on the multiplicity of the involved classes.
+E.g. for a 1-to-many association (also written  0..1 to \*), the key comes from the ‘many’ side.
+Or, again depending on multiplicity, the attributes from the association can be ‘folded into’ one of the classes.
+- Association classes add their attributes to the association’s relation.
+- Self-associations: rename and recycle same key.
+- Subclasses have three different translation procedures:
+  - Subclass relations contain superclass PK and unique attributes;
+  - Subclass relations contain all superclass attributes & unique attributes;
+  - One relation contains all super- and subclass attributes.
+- Composition: Add PK from main class, but not as a key, just as an attribute.
+- Aggregation: “, with the additional stipulation that main class’s PK can be empty.

-### Design by decomposition
+### Normalization

-This approach avoids redundancy and its consequences (update & deletion anomalies).
+Design by decomposition avoids redundancy and its consequences (update & deletion anomalies).
 First, specify “mega” relations and dependencies to capture real-world constraints on the data; then, decompose into better (i.e., normalized) relations.

 __Functional dependency (FD)__, `A→B`: The same A is always linked with the same B, although the reverse is not necessarily true.
 In predicate logic, a FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
 This generalizes to multiple attributes: `A1, A2, …, An → B1, B2, …, Bm.` FDs are used in DB compression and query optimization.